Girolamo Mercuriale: Biography

 Born in the city of Forlì, the son of Giovanni Mercuriali, also a doctor, he was educated at Bologna, Padua and Venice, where he received his doctorate in 1555.
 Settling in Forli, he was sent on a political mission to Rome.
 The pope at the time was Paul IV.

-In Rome, he made favorable contacts and had free access to the great libraries where, with sweeping enthusiasm, he studied the classical and medical literature of the Greeks and Romans.
+In Rome, he made favorable contacts and had free access to the great Vatican Library where, with sweeping enthusiasm, he studied the classical and medical literature of the Greeks and Romans.
 His studies of the attitudes of the ancients toward diet, exercise, and hygiene and the use of natural methods for the cure of disease culminated in the publication of his De Arte Gymnastica(Venice, 1569).
 With its explanations concerning the principles of physical therapy, it is considered the first book on sports medicine.
 The illustrations which accompanied the second edition of the work (1573) proved incredibly fertile to the Western imagination regarding the nature of athletics in the Classical world.
 Modern scholarship has recognized that these illustrations were largely speculative creations of Mercuriale and his collaborators.

 (It was not however the first Renaissance book about the benefits of exercise; Cristobal Méndez's Libro del Exercicio (1553), which was rediscovered in 1930, predates it by 16 years.)